-Environmental justice (EJ) is addressing, as appropriate, disproportionately high and adverse human health or environmental effects of Federal programs, policies, and activities on minority and/or low-income populations.
-The Executive Order (EO) 12898 on EJ requires an analysis of environmental effects, including human health, economic and social effects, of Federal actions, including effects on minority and/or low-income communities, when such analysis is required by the NEPA.
-The intent of EJ is that no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental, and commercial operations or policies.
-This section uses the EJSCREEN tool to determine whether minority, low income, and Native American Tribal populations may exist within the project area of potential effect and evaluates whether the environmental impacts of each alternative would result in a disproportionately high and adverse impact on EJ communities (EO 12898, February 11, 1994).
+EJSCREEN is an environmental justice mapping and screening tool that is used by the Environmental Protection Agency (EPA) to obtain and display demographic and environmental information for a given area.
+Glynn County is considered the geographic area of interest for this project and was the input to the EJSCREEN tool.
 Figure 9-2 displays the results for Glynn County in terms of six demographic indicators and a demographic index.
 The demographic indicators shown on the graph are: Low-income (the percent of an area's population in households where the household income is less than or equal to twice the federal poverty level), minority population (the percent of individuals in an area who list their racial status as a race other than white alone and/or list their ethnicity as Hispanic or Latino), less than high school education (Percent of people age 25 or older in an area whose education is short of a high school diploma), linguistic isolation (percent of people in households in which all members age 14 years and over speak a non-English language and also speak English less than "very well"), individuals under age 5, and individuals over age 64.
 As shown in the figure, Glynn County's minority population is at the 43rd percentile in the state, meaning that the region's percentage of minority population is equal to or higher than 43% of the state.
 When compared with the U.S., the County is at the 56th percentile.
 The county is in the 56th percentile in the state in terms of low income population (65th in the national percentile); it is in the 65th percentile in the state in terms of linguistically isolated population (57th in the national percentile); it is in the 52nd percentile in terms of population with less than a high school education (59th in the national percentile); 51st in population under the age of five (53rd in the national percentile); and 81st in population over age 64 (71st in the national percentile).
-The demographic index, which is based on the average of two demographic indicators: percent low-income and percentile, shows that county is in the 49th percentile when compared to the state and 60th percentile in the nation.
+The demographic index, which is based on the average of two demographic indicators: percent lowincome and percent minority, shows that county is in the 49th percentile when compared to the state and 60th percentile in the nation.